ashirk94/GamerChat/README.md

 Our system testing consisted of XSS Prevention, SQL Injection Prevention, a health check, and a nonexistent route check.
 Our tests mocked the database connection using 'jest.mock', and configured an Express application with custom logging middleware.
 The health check tests whether the server is running and if express is routing properly and sending data with a POST request.
 Lastly, our non-existent route test evaluates whether non-existent routes respond with the proper error (404).

-In order to run our tests, run following commands:
+In order to run our tests, run following commands, starting from the root directory:

 ```
 cd server